hermangroup/docs/masternodes/setup.rst

 .. meta::
    :description: This guide describes how to set up a Historia masternode.
 It also describes various options for hosting and different wallets
-   :keywords: historia, guide, masternodes, trezor, dip3, setup, bls
+   :keywords: historia, guide, masternodes, setup,

 .. _masternode-setup: